 There are a number of ways you can help kids get used to handling money and budgets.
 And it’s important to remember that any practice is good practice.
 Lunch money might be a good place to start.
 If you usually give them a daily allowance, try changing to weekly or monthly.
 Then keep checking in to see how they’re doing and if they’re managing to stay on track.
-If they’re a bit older, you could set them up with a transaction account like an ING Orange Everyday Youth account.
-It’s a good way to get them thinking about budgets, outgoings and living within their means.

 Let them see you doing it

 Setting a good example is a sure-fire way to pass on good financial behaviour.
 So while you’ve got the kids at the shops, show them what you’re doing and why.
 Explain why you’re buying extra units of a sale item to save in the long run.
 Or how coupons can help bring prices down.
 Once you explain your behaviour and they understand it, it’ll be reinforced every time they see you do it.